-Alexander Capstick (16), of Townfield Avenue, Worsthorne, and Oliver Spencer (14), of Humber Square, Burnley, were issued with ASBOs by Reedley magistrates following a Burnley Borough Council and Burnley Police application.
+Alexander Capstick (16) of Townfield Avenue, Worsthorne, and Oliver Spencer (14) of Humber Square, Burnley, were issued ASBOs by Reedley magistrates following a Burnley Borough Council and Burnley Police application.

-Daniel Wimbles (16), of Brent Street, Burnley, was given an interim ASBO for similar behaviour.
+Their friend Daniel Wimbles (16) of Brent Street, Burnley, was given an interim ASBO for similar behaviour.